KekreTrupti/Hospitality-Domain-Data-Analysis/README.md

   <li>Data Cleaning in Power Query Editor</li>
   <li>Creating DAX Calculated Columns</li>
   <li>Creating various measures essential for visual creation</li>
-  <li>Using Microsoft Power BI effectively to create differnt types of visuals</li>
+  <li>Using Microsoft Power BI effectively to create different types of visuals</li>
   <li>How the filters work across different visuals and how to edit interactions with visuals</li>
-  <li>Got hands on about how to play with differnt settings in each of the visuals</li>
+  <li>Got hands on about how to play with different settings in each of the visuals</li>
-  <li>Creating Toggle Button betwwen 2 differnt forms of the same visual</li>
+  <li>Creating Toggle Button betwwen 2 different forms of the same visual</li>
 </ol>

 ###### Hospitality Domain Knowledge: